Peter Kass

 Kass taught at Boston University in the 1950s, then at New York University in the 1960s and 1970s before becoming a private instructor.
 Students included Olympia Dukakis, Faye Dunaway, John Cazale, Maureen Stapleton and Val Kilmer.

 Kass was born in Brooklyn and was a lifelong resident.
 He died of heart failure in Manhattan.

+Kass was married to the former Nance Robbins for 50 years, and they had two sons.

+Preservation

+Time of the Heathen was preserved and restored by the UCLA Film & Television Archive and Lightbox Film Center, University of the Arts from the 35mm original picture and track negatives, and the original ¼ in. stereo master recording of Lejaren Hiller’s score.
+Restoration funding was provided by Ron and Suzanne Naples.
+The restoration had its Los Angeles premiere at the 2024 UCLA Festival of Preservation.